 The first column should contain the file name only, with no path information.
 File name must be unique.
 In the case of sample-specific bundles, for example mex bundles containing a genes, features and barcodes file, prepend the sample id to your file name.
 We will strip that off during processing and place the three files in a sample id directory, as expected by many downstream tools.
 As an example, three files are submitted to NeMO with the following sample names:

 These files will be released as three files within the sample1 subdirectory:

 sample1/genes.tsv sample1/features.tsv sample1/barcodes.tsv

-If populating the manifest in Excel or Numbers, save as a tab delimited file.
-The manifest file can have any prefix, however the base filename must be
+Save your manifest as a tab seperated file.
+The manifest file can have any prefix, however the base filename must be manifest.tsv.

 Manifest submission and validation

 To submit your manifest for validation, log into NeMO using your NeMO Aspera credentials.
 Once logged in, select